13 tips for travelling to Bali if you are a newbie

 Accommodation

 Bali is geared up for tourists in a big way.
 Accommodation ranges from the very basic thorough to some of the most amazing five-star hotels you’ll find anywhere in the world.
-The trend over the past five to 10 years is for villa accommodation.
+The trend over the past 10 years is for villa accommodation.
 This style can offer you the same comforts as a hotel but with more privacy and better options if travelling as a family or group.

-We stayed at the Bali Swiss Villas, booked through Australian company, Cantik Villas.
+For our first family trip we stayed at the Bali Swiss Villas, booked through Australian company, Cantik Villas.
 It was cheaper booking through this site than direct.
 What I also liked about Cantik was that you could easily search for a villa option based on location, number of guests and your budget.
 We also availed ourselves of the layby option, paying off our accommodation over three months – pretty handy on the budget when airfares have to be paid for on booking.

 We paid about $1700 for the week, which included a three-bedroom villa {two pavilions with king beds; one with two king singles; all with ensuited bathrooms}, airport transfers and breakfast cooked for us each morning – once again, pretty good for a family of five.
 But.
 There’s always a but, isn’t there?
-When I booked I knew that we’d be 10-15 minutes drive {only max $5 each way in a cab} from the action.
+When I booked I knew that we’d be 10-15 minutes drive {only max $5-10 each way in a cab} from the action.
 This is not for you if you like to step outside your accommodation and stroll to a bar or restaurant.
 It only suited us as we had booked a driver for the week.
 Otherwise, opt to pay more to stay on the beach side of Sunset Road.

 Also, like real estate images of houses for sale, don’t be surprised if your accommodation doesn’t quite look so shiny and new when you arrive.
 Our villa was clean but had definitely aged since the website photos were taken.
 Shower pressure was non-existent – as was hot water in the shower – and the indoor/outdoor nature of the bathroom, meant that sometimes going to the toilet came with a shower from nature on top.